filosganga/mnemnosyne-rs/README.md

 Key operations are instrumented with spans that include signal_id and processor_id fields:

 - `try_start_process` - Attempting to start processing a signal
-- `protect` - Protecting an effect from duplicate execution
+- `once` - Running an effect once across distributed systems
 - `invalidate` - Invalidating a previously processed signal
 - `poll_for_completion` - Polling for an in-progress process